artichoke5900/Healthcenter-Management-System/README.md

 > Displays all the upcoming scheduled appointments of that particular doctor.
 >
 > #### 3.2.2.
 Reschedule Appointments
 > Allows this doctor to reschedule any upcoming appointments assigned to them.
+Requires entry of the specific appointment ID.
 >
 > #### 3.2.3.
 Cancel Appointments
 > Allows cancellation of appointments assigned to that specific doctor.